armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

   - /spinnaker-install-admin-guides/install_on_k8s/
 ---

-This guide describes how to install Spinnaker in Kubernetes.
-It assumes that you have the following:
+This guide describes the initial installation of Spinnaker in Kubernetes.
+By the end of this guide, you will have an instance of Spinnaker up and running on your Kubernets cluster.
+The document currently does not fully cover the following:

-* A Kubernetes cluster with storage set up so that PersistentVolumeClaims properly allocates PersistentVolumes
-* Access to an object storage bucket (Amazon S3, Google GCS, Azure Storage, or Minio are all options for this).  _For the initial version of this document, **only** Amazon S3 is covered._
-* A Kubernetes Ingress controller or permissions to install the NGINX Ingress Controller

-This document currently does not fully cover the following:

 * TLS Encryption
 * Authentication/Authorization